 Note that with respect to 5/24 status, it’s important to know that while a Chase business card won’t count towards your 5/24 status, you are not eligible to get a Chase business card if you’re over 5/24.
 Keep that in mind as you plan out your strategy.

 2. Business credit cards have almost no impact on your credit report.
-One of the reasons a lot of people don’t get into the travel hacking world is that they’re afraid that opening up new credit cards will mess up their credit.
+One of the reasons a lot of people don’t get into travel hacking is because they’re afraid that opening up new credit cards will mess up their credit.
 I felt the same way before I got into this world.
 It’s the reason I resisted travel hacking for so long – I thought for sure that opening up new cards meant my credit score would plummet (pro-tip: I was wrong, opening up new cards doesn’t mess up your credit – in fact, my credit score has basically stayed the same during these past 12 months).

 If you’re the type of person that’s scared that opening up new credit cards will mess up your credit, then business credit cards are a perfect way for you to still earn points and miles.
 You’ll get the card, but nothing will appear on your credit report.
 When you apply for a business card, the only thing that might show up on your credit report is a hard inquiry, which only has a temporary impact on your credit score and no impact at all after 1 year.